-What You Need to Know About Pest Control Worker
+What Do Pest Control Worker Do?

-Life As a Pest Control Worker
+A Day in the Life of a Pest Control Worker

 - Set mechanical traps or place poisonous paste or bait in sewers, burrows, or ditches.